manuel-serrano/hiphop/doc/api.md

 is global and has not been emitted via `input` method of the ReactiveMachine, it is re-initialized before each reaction.
-If the signal is local, it is re-initialized before each reaction where the control was left on the previous reaction into Let statement that defines the signal.
+If the signal is local, it is re-initialized before each reaction where the control was left on the previous reaction into Local statement that defines the signal.

 * `reinitValue`: takes any JavaScript value.